 “I’d be of no help, Krennic.”
 Needle him.
 Deny all familiarity.
 “My mind just isn’t what it was.”
 And now he could only talk, not try to persuade or to enrage or do anything more than buy a few more seconds, a few precious moments for Lyra and Jyn.
 “I thought at first it was only the work—I would sit some nights and remember equations and theorems, but I couldn’t hold them in my head anymore.
 I chalked it up to exhaustion, to forgoing the habits of a focused intellect . . .”
 He shook his head.
 “But it’s more than that.
 Now I have trouble remembering the simplest things.”

 Orson wove gloved fingers together, eyes glittering with cruel amusement.
 “Your child, for example?
 Galen, you’re an inspired scientist, but you’re a terrible liar.”

 Orson didn’t need his troopers to report an extra bed or a toy left out in the fields.
 There would be no more delays for Galen, no hope of hiding his family’s presence on Lah’mu.

 He prayed that Lyra would fare better.
 She had never failed him before.

 Galen put aside even that thought to picture his daughter in her arms.

-Alexander Freed is the author of Star Wars: Battlefront: Twilight Company and Star Wars: The Old Republic: The Lost Suns and has written many short stories, comic books, and videogames.
+Alexander Freed is the author of the Star Wars: Alphabet Squadron trilogy, Star Wars: Battlefront: Twilight Company, and Star Wars: Rogue One and has written many short stories, comic books, and videogames.
 Born near Philadelphia, he endeavors to bring the city’s dour charm with him to his current home of Austin, Texas.